Howard Beach: Demographics

 The entirety of Community Board 10, which comprises Howard Beach, southern Ozone Park, and South Ozone Park, had 125,603 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.7 years.
 This is higher than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are youth and middle-aged adults: 22% are between the ages of 0 and 17, 28% between 25 and 44, and 28% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 9% and 13% respectively.

 As of 2017, the median household income in Community Board 10 was $73,891.
 In 2018, an estimated 19% of Howard Beach and South Ozone Park residents lived in poverty, compared to 19% in all of Queens and 20% in all of New York City.
 One in ten residents (10%) were unemployed, compared to 8% in Queens and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 56% in Howard Beach and South Ozone Park, higher than the boroughwide and citywide rates of 53% and 51% respectively.
 Based on this calculation, as of 2018, Howard Beach and South Ozone Park are considered to be high-income relative to the rest of the city and not gentrifying.

 Politics

 Howard Beach is part of the 15th State Senate district, represented by Joseph Addabbo Jr., and the 23rd State Assembly district, represented by Stacey Pheffer Amato.
 It is part of District 32 in the New York City Council, represented by Joann Ariola.

-Following redistricting in 2012, the neighborhood is split between the 5th and 8th congressional districts.
-The 5th District covers the parts of Howard Beach east of 104th Street and the 8th District covers the rest of the neighborhood west of 104th Street.
-These districts are represented by Gregory Meeks and Hakeem Jeffries respectively, as of 2018.
+Following redistricting in 2012, the neighborhood was split between the 5th and 8th congressional districts.
+The 5th District covered the parts of Howard Beach east of 104th Street and the 8th District covered the rest of the neighborhood west of 104th Street.
+These districts were represented by Gregory Meeks and Hakeem Jeffries respectively, as of 2018.